THANKS * or * NOT...

 Posted: November 15, 2001

-NOT to President Bush for the order that terror trials by military are ok and THANKS to William Safire of the New York Times that they are not!
+to President Bush for the order that terror trials by military are ok and THANKS to William Safire of the New York Times that they are not!

 Source: New York Times - "...In his infamous emergency order, Bush admits to dismissing "the principles of law and the rules of evidence" that undergird America's system of justice.
 He seizes the power to circumvent the courts and set up his own drumhead tribunals - panels of officers who will sit in judgment of non-citizens who the president need only claim "reason to believe" are members of terrorist organizations...
 His kangaroo court can conceal evidence by citing national security, make up its own rules, find a defendant guilty even if a third of the officers disagree, and execute the alien with no review by any civilian court..."